Direct College Credit

 Ferris State University Spring 2023 Enrollment

-Classes for the Fall 2022 semester with Ferris State University will run from August 29, 2022 - December 16, 2022.
-The FSU Student Application for fall semester is due by May 13, 2022.
+Classes for the Spring 2023 semester with Ferris State University will run from January 9, 2023 through May 5, 2023.
+The FSU Student Application for spring semester is due by December 9, 2022 .
 There is also a FAQ document available to answer questions about this option.
 Additional questions about FSU enrollment and/or direct college credit should be directed to Hyonju Chai.

 What is Direct Credit?